dits-family-cookbook/dits-family-cookbook.github.io/recipes/main-dishes/grandma-sowiaks-baked-beans.md

 1. Secure normal lid and select pressure cook for 20 mins.
 Allow pressure to release naturally.
 1. While the beans are cooking, lightly fry the bacon (or beyond meat sausage) in a separate frying pan.
 1. Once the pressure valve has unlocked, add all remaining ingredients.
-1. Cover with glass lid and press slow cook until High temp is selected.
+1. Cover with glass lid and press "Slow Cook" until High temp is selected.
 1. Slow cook for 2 or 3 hours, stirring occasionally.